The 'Grand

 Regular Grand Lodge of England, seems to be reaching out actively to

-disaffected Black men who belong to groups which are considered 'fake Masonry'
+disaffected Black men in the US who belong to groups which are considered 'fake Masonry'

 loyalty of these new leaders: dangle a title in front of them and they're yours!

-Oh, and the 'next big thing' is their
+Oh, and the 'next big thing' was their

 breathless announcement that "After many